 The Ajanta Caves are 30 (approximately) rock-cut Buddhist cave monuments which date from the 2nd century BCE to about 480 CE in Aurangabad district of Maharashtra state of India.[note 1]
 The caves include paintings and rock-cut sculptures described as among the finest surviving examples of ancient Indian art, particularly expressive paintings that present emotion through gesture, pose and form.
 Bailong Elevator.
 Casa Milà.
 Coordinates: Casa Milà (Catalan pronunciation: [ˈkazə miˈla], Spanish pronunciation: [ˈkasa miˈla]), popularly known as La Pedrera (pronounced [ɫə pəˈðɾeɾə]) or "The stone quarry", a reference to its unconventional rough-hewn appearance, is a modernist building in Barcelona, Catalonia, Spain.

 It only riles him up.
 “When I don’t wake up one morning, then it will be done,” he declared, rising from a chair beside his mighty 160-foot-high fortress of rock and stained glass.
 “And I don’t need no help from nobody!”
 His wife, Phoebe, gave him a look.
 “Jimmy, sit down,” she said as he slowly retook his seat.
 It’s been a tough year for Bishop.
 “No one will ever control this castle but me,” he said.
 For the last 47 years, stone by agonizing stone, Bishop has pursued a dream of building his own mountain redoubt with little more than old National Geographic magazines for architectural guidance.
 Derinkuyu underground city.

-Ancient city in Turkey A passage in the underground city.
+The Derinkuyu underground city (Cappadocian Greek: Μαλακοπή Malakopi) is an ancient multi-level underground city in the Derinkuyu district in Nevşehir Province, Turkey, extending to a depth of approximately 60 metres (200 ft).
+It is large enough to have sheltered as many as 20,000 people together with their livestock and food stores.
 It is the largest excavated underground city in Turkey and is one of several underground complexes found throughout Cappadocia.
 Features The underground city at Derinkuyu could be closed from the inside with large stone doors.
 Long Walls.
 Hi reader in Canada, it seems you use Wikipedia a lot; we think that's great and hope you find it useful.

 Raising of Chicago.
 During the 1850s and 1860s engineers carried out a piecemeal raising of the level of central Chicago.

 Streets, sidewalks and buildings were either built up, relocated, or physically raised on hydraulic jacks or jackscrews.
 The work was funded by private property owners and public funds.
 Background Stepped Reckoner.
 Replica of Leibniz's Stepped Reckoner in the Deutsches Museum. [...] it is beneath the dignity of excellent men to waste their time in calculation when any peasant could do the work just as accurately with the aid of a machine.

 The Step Reckoner (or Stepped Reckoner) was a digital mechanical calculator invented by German mathematician Gottfried Wilhelm Leibniz around 1672 and completed in 1694.
 The name comes from the translation of the German term for its operating mechanism; staffelwalze meaning 'stepped drum'.
 It was the first calculator that could perform all four arithmetic operations: addition, subtraction, multiplication and division.
 Its intricate precision gearwork, however, was somewhat beyond the fabrication technology of the time; mechanical problems, in addition to a design flaw in the carry mechanism, prevented the machines from working reliably.
 Description La catedral de sal.
 Cafe au Go Go.
 The Cafe au Go Go was a Greenwich Village night club located in the basement of 152 Bleecker Street.
 The club featured many well known musical groups, folksingers and comedy acts between the opening in February 1964 until closing in October 1969.
 The club was originally owned by Howard Solomon who sold it in June 1969 to Moses Baruch.

+The Pan-American Highway (Portuguese: Rodovia / Auto-estrada Pan-americana, Spanish: Autopista / Carretera / Ruta Panamericana) is a network of roads measuring about 48,000 kilometres (30,000 mi) in total length, except for a rainforest break of approximately 100 km (60 mi), called the Darién Gap, the road links almost all of the mainland nations of the Americas in a connected highway system.
 According to Guinness World Records, the Pan-American Highway is the world's longest "motorable road".
 However, because of the Darién Gap, it is not possible to cross between South America and Central America by traditional motor vehicle.
 Lucy the Elephant.
 Elephant hotel redirects here.
 For the National Historic Landmark located in Somers, New York, see Elephant Hotel.
 Lucy the Elephant is a six-story elephant-shaped example of novelty architecture, constructed of wood and tin sheeting in 1881 by James V.